cspotcode/ts-file-lineno-preprocessor/README.md

-Quick idea to use find-and-replace proprocessing to implement FILE and LINENO macros in TypeScript.
+Quick idea to use find-and-replace preprocessing to implement FILE and LINENO macros in TypeScript.

 Supports both esbuild, as a plugin, and ts-node, via a `readFile` implementation.